Momo & Chen

 If you'd like to take this opportunity to wear traditional Japanese attire, we would absolutely love that.
 Please let us know — we'd be happy to recommend some shops for hiring.

-Where's the after-party venue located?
-Will there be shuttles to the after-party venue?
+Where's the after-party venue?
+Will there be shuttles?

 What's the RSVP deadline?